-After taking more than four years to get acquainted, Canadians still don’t know the tax-free savings account (TFSA) as well as they should.
-The TFSA lets you stash extra cash for just about anything — rainy-day savings, a new house or retirement — without paying any tax on the growth within the account or on withdrawals.
+The Tax-Free Savings Account (TFSA) lets you stash extra cash for just about anything — rainy-day savings, a new house or retirement — without paying any tax on the growth within the account or on withdrawals.

-Still, since the TFSA was introduced in 2009, less than one-third of Canadians have opened one.
-Here are five of the most common misunderstandings about the TFSA.
+Still, since the TFSA was introduced in 2009, it’s estimated that only around half of Canadians have opened one.
+Here are five of the most common misunderstandings about the TFSA:

 1. It’s called a savings account, but can hold just about anything